AI-Enablement-Academy/data-maturity-studio/README.md

 ## Hosting

-This project is now intended for Vercel deployment.
+This project is intended for Vercel deployment.

 Why:
 - the app now includes a server-side Groq chat route